-- Acquire job skills- through community colleges, extension day courses, etc. Teach yourself to type, find out where to sell those wonderful sweaters that you knit.
+Acquire job skills- through community colleges, extension day courses, etc. Teach yourself to type and find out where to sell those wonderful sweaters that you knit.

-- Get a new email that your partner does not know about and only use it at safe locations like libraries, internet cafes, work or shelters.
+Get a new email that your partner does not know about and only use it at safe locations like libraries, internet cafes, workplaces, or shelters.

 Learn the Signs of Coming Violence

-- Write your observations down.
-You will have a clearer sense of the pattern, and feel more self-confident of what you deserve.
+Write your observations down.
+You will have a clearer sense of the pattern and feel more self-confident about what you deserve.

 Rehearse Your Departure

-- If your partner's rage builds at night, plan to have a reason to go outside.
-Develop a habit of not bringing in the laundry until late, or of walking the dog or taking out the garbage at midnight.
+If your partner's rage builds at night, plan to have a reason to go outside.
+Develop a habit of not bringing in the laundry until late, walking the dog, or taking out the garbage at midnight.

-- Get into the car and drive as quickly and quietly as possible- or keep walking until you are able to call.
+Get into the car and drive as quickly and quietly as possible- or keep walking until you can call.